Futurism (music): Composers influenced by Futurism

 Futurism was one of several 20th century movements in art music that paid homage to, included or imitated machines.
 Ferruccio Busoni has been seen as anticipating some Futurist ideas, though he remained wedded to tradition.
 Russolo's intonarumori influenced Stravinsky, Honegger, Antheil, and Edgar Varèse.
-In Pacific 231, Honegger imitated the sound of a steam locomotive.
-There are also Futurist elements in Prokofiev's The Steel Step.

-Most notable in this respect, however, is George Antheil.
-Embraced by Dadaists, Futurists and modernists, Antheil expressed in music the artistic radicalism of the 1920s.
+The composer George Antheil is particularly notable in this respect.
+He expressed the artistic radicalism of the 1920s in music, causing him to be embraced by Dadaists, Futurists and modernists.
 His fascination with machinery is evident in his Airplane Sonata, Death of the Machines, and the 30-minute Ballet mécanique.
 The Ballet mécanique was originally intended to accompany an experimental film by Fernand Léger, but the musical score is twice the length of the film and now stands alone.
 The score calls for a percussion ensemble consisting of three xylophones, four bass drums, a tam-tam, three airplane propellers, seven electric bells, a siren, two "live pianists", and sixteen synchronized player pianos.
 Antheil's piece was the first to synchronize machines with human players and to exploit the difference between what machines and humans can play.

 Russian Futurist composers included Arthur-Vincent Lourié, Mikhail Gnesin, Alexander Goedicke, Geog Kirkor (1910–1980), Julian Krein (1913–1996), and Alexander Mosolov.